1990 World Series: Aftermath

 As it turned out, the Nasty Boys bullpen trio of Norm Charlton, Rob Dibble and Randy Myers would only play together for two seasons.
 Myers left after the 1991 season, and Charlton and Dibble, both having played for the team since 1988, left after the 1992 and 1993 seasons respectively.
-Only three players on the championship roster were present for the Reds' next postseason appearance in 1995: Barry Larkin, who played his entire 19-year career with the Reds; Mariano Duncan, who left after the 1991 season and rejoined the Reds mid-season in August of 1995; and World Series MVP José Rijo, who sustained an elbow injury in July of 1995 that forced him out of baseball until 2001.
+Only three players on the championship roster were present for the Reds' next postseason appearance in 1995: Barry Larkin, who played his entire 19-year career with the Reds; Mariano Duncan, who left after the 1991 season and rejoined the Reds mid-season in August 1995; and World Series MVP José Rijo, who sustained an elbow injury in July 1995 that forced him out of baseball until 2001.

 With the Athletics move to Vegas planned in 2028, this was the last World Series played at Oakland Coliseum.

 To date, this is the last time either team has appeared in the World Series.
 As a result, this would prove to be the Athletics' final World Series appearance while the team was based in Oakland, as they temporarily moved to West Sacramento in 2025 while a new ballpark in Las Vegas is constructed with the expectation it will open in time for the 2028 season.
 As such, this was the last World Series played at Oakland Coliseum.

 This was also the final World Series to feature a team that wore pullover jerseys (Cincinnati).

 This was the last championship of the four major North American sports leagues won by a team from Ohio until the Cleveland Cavaliers made and won the 2016 NBA Finals.
 This is also the most recent sports championship for the city of Cincinnati; the city's other professional team, the Cincinnati Bengals of the NFL, have only once made it to the championship round since 1990, losing to the Rams in Super Bowl LVI in 2022.